cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 It's *really* nice to have someone else there to look over your essay.
 Not write it for you, of course (you'll have to do that yourself), but just be there to help make sure that you're going in the right direction and making all the right writing choices.
 Choose someone who's gone through this process before, because they can also help you with the general process too!

 ## Filling out the CommonApp
 By now, it's early September.
-Early action deadlines
+EA deadlines are at early November, so you need to hurry.
+Now's the time to start filling out the CommonApp (or any other college application forms).

 [^1]: Early Decision is *binding* for most (if not all) schools.
+See [Filling out the CommonApp](/#Filling out the CommonApp)
 [^2]: See: [MIT's application](https://apply.mitadmissions.org/apply), the [UC Colleges Application](https://apply.universityofcalifornia.edu), et cetera.
 [^3]: Again, see [MIT's essay questions](https://mitadmissions.org/apply/firstyear/essays-activities-academics/), the [UC Colleges Personal Insight questions](https://admission.universityofcalifornia.edu/how-to-apply/applying-as-a-freshman/personal-insight-questions.html), et cetera.
 For some reason, the University of Washington doesn't require an essay in the Writing section of the CommonApp, but *does* require it in its own supplemental sections?
 Whatever.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5OTI3MDg3NV19
+eyJoaXN0b3J5IjpbLTM5ODgxOTI5XX0=
 -->